Neil Haddon: Work

 Haddon's paintings combine a wide range of influences and styles, from geometric abstraction to figuration.
 He has become known for using a variety of materials and techniques, from flat high gloss enamel painting to expressive oil painting.
 The sources for Haddon's paintings come from an array of visual media that includes local newspaper images, archival photographs of Australia and the UK, and the paintings of earlier 'colonial' artists such as John Glover and Paul Gauguin.
 His paintings have been described as "a meta-landscape mash up of samples from John Glover and Paul Gaugin and the reflectiveness of your granny's ornamental biscuit tins".
 Kelly Gellatly, senior curator of contemporary art at the National Gallery of Victoria described Haddon's work as abstract painting that "doesn't depict a traditional landscape but is evocative in its use of darker aspects of landscape."
 Haddon describes working from these sources as "a process of razing an image to the ground and then building back up."
 Andrew Frost of The Guardian described Haddon's 2016 painting I Read Day of the Triffids When I Lived in England (and now I Live in Tasmania) as "a delightful post-painting nightmare."
+Since 2017, Haddon's diverse work has explored themes of displacement and identity, influenced by his migratory experiences and lutruwita/Tasmania's colonial history.
+This work is framed by theories of migratory aesthetics.